Welcome to Bring Out Your Dead !

 Card Advantage: 5

-Dimir involves both blue- and black magic, both excel at providing card advantage to its controller (though black often does provide a sacrifice or two in exchange).
+Dimir involves both blue- and black magic, both excel at providing card advantage to its controller (though black often does require a sacrifice or two in exchange).
 For this deck, the most significant CA-area actually resides within its tutors (five cards).
-Actual draw, sometimes in exchange for a cost in lifepoints, are provided by six cards.
+Draw, sometimes in exchange for a cost in life-points, is provided by six cards.
 One repeatable scry engine is also featured.

 Overall speed: 3